moj-analytical-services/dbtools/README.md

 **Note:** dbtools requires you to have the StandardDatabaseAccess group policy attached.
 If you want to use dbtools please ask the data engineering team (on slack ideally via the #analytical_platform channel).

 #### Changelog:

+## 2.0.2 - 2019-06-14

+- Fixed issue where credentials would not refresh
+- Is now dependant on `pydbtools` package
+- SQL queries like `SHOW COLUMNS FROM db.table` now work for `read_sql` and return a df.

 ## 2.0.1 - 2019-04-23